Organic Valley

 Organic Valley (OV) is an organic food brand and independent cooperative of organic farmers based in La Farge, Wisconsin, United States.
-Founded in 1988, Organic Valley is the nation’s largest farmer-owned organic cooperative and one of the world's largest organic consumer brands.
+Founded in 1988 and it is the largest farmer owned organic collective in North America with over $1.2 billion in annual sales as of 2020.

-Organic Valley markets products such as milk, cheese, eggs, soy, protein shakes, butter, yogurt, organic snack items, and more.
-Under the Organic Prairie brand, the cooperative markets organic beef, pork, chicken, and turkey products.
+Organic Valley markets milk and various dairy products as well as organic beef, pork, chicken, and turkey products under the Organic Valley or Organic Prairies brand.
 With 1,800 farmer-owners across the United States, Canada, Australia, and the United Kingdom, Organic Valley markets its products in all 50 states and exports to 25 countries.

 Cooperative history

 Organic Valley was founded in 1988 under the name 'CROPP (Coulee Region Organic Produce Pool) Cooperative.
 What began as a group of Wisconsin family farms selling their produce soon expanded into the production and local distribution of vegetables, and dairy products.
 The brand name "Organic Valley" was soon adopted, and the abbreviation "CROPP" was adjusted to Cooperative Regions of Organic Producer Pools.
 The original CROPP farms were located throughout southwest Wisconsin, primarily in the Kickapoo River Basin area near the cooperative's headquarters which was built in 2004.

 Organic Valley comprises nearly 2,000 farmer-owners located in the United States, Canada, Australia, and the United Kingdom that specialize in sustainable, organic agriculture practices.
 Organic Valley has become the world's largest independent Cooperative of organic family farmers and one of the nation's largest producers and distributors of organic produce, dairy, soy, and eggs.
 It also markets its line of beef, pork, turkey, and chicken products under the Organic Prairie brand.

 Products are marketed in all 50 states, Canada, China, Japan, and 22 other countries.
-The United States is divided into three selling markets: the Western, Central, and Eastern Divisions.
-Each division is managed by sales staff, producers, and distributors directly associated with the cooperative.
-Organic Valley produces six regional milks that are produced, processed and distributed in New England, Northeast, Heartland, Rocky Mountain, California, and the Pacific Northwest.

-In 2009, Organic Valley launched a partnership with Stonyfield Farm and HP Hood agreeing to license the Stonyfield fluid milk brand, and manage sales and distribution.
-The deal also invited the farmers supplying that milk into the cooperative starting January 1, 2010.